framesurge/perseus/docs/next/src/strategies/request-state.md

 {{#include ../../../../examples/showcase/src/templates/ip.rs}}
 ```

-Note that, just like *build state*, this strategy generates stringified properties that will be passed to the page to render it, and it also uses `StringResultWithCause` (see the section on [build state](./build-state.md) for more information).
+Note that, just like _build state_, this strategy generates stringified properties that will be passed to the page to render it, and it also uses `RenderFnWithCause` (see the section on [build state](./build-state.md) for more information).
 The key difference though is that this strategy receives a second, very powerful parameter: the HTTP request that the user sent (`perseus::Request`).

 <details>
 <summary>How do you get the user's request information?</summary>